What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 Exactly!
 Generating traffic to your e-commerce website is nothing.
 The trick is to make them buy from you!
 That is where the real magic needs to be applied to have a good conversion rate.

 Except, how in the world do you pull off this e-trick to get decent sales?
-There is something called neuromarketing which would be more than helpful in increasing conversion rates.
+Our advice – learn some basic neuromarketing principles and develop strategies to work with typical consumer behaviour.

 How Important is Conversion Rate Optimization for e-Commerce?